The Mellon Mays Application deadline is the first Monday of March each year. The next application deadline is March 5, 2018, by 11:59 pm.

 All application materials must be submitted via the Dean of the College's online application portal, UFUNDS, before the deadline.
 The system will not accept late applications.

-Finalists are invited to interview with the MMUF Faculty Advisory Board in early April.
+Finalists are invited to interview with the MMUF Faculty Advisory Board in mid-March.
 Final notifications are emailed shortly thereafter.

 The MMUF Application requires:

 - a resumé highlighting activities that demonstrate a commitment to eradicating racial inequality and any research you have done

 - the student's internal academic record and, if a transfer student, transcripts from any other college or university attended